Jah524/prism/README.md

 - Skip-Thought

 This library also includes some basic neural network model (e.g. feedforward, RNN(LSTM, GRU), encoder-decoder(LSTM, GRU)).
-See demonstration section and [examples](/src/examples) for more detail.
+See demonstration section and [examples](/src/examples) for more details.

 And prism also provides visualization tool that makes figure like above one.
 See [wiki](https://github.com/Jah524/prism/wiki/Visualization).